PLEASE NOTE: This statement is also available to view online by clicking here.

 The retention period for the data collected through this portal is 6 months for unsuccessful applicants.

-If you are successful, copies of your application and information uploaded to the TalentVine website may be extracted and passed to your employer for them to use in your employee file.
+If you are successful, copies of your application and information uploaded to the TalentVine website may be extracted and held locally to include on your employee file.

 What are your rights